Canine Coronavirus Infection is a highly contagious virus which causes inflammation of a dogs' intestines.

 Your own vet will make the call on these depending on how your pup/dog is progressing and whether or not there are any other diseases/symptoms to deal with.

-Making sure that your Fido or Fifi gets the Canine Coronavirus vaccination is the best way to protect your puppy from this dangerous illness.
+Making sure that your puppy or dog gets the Canine Coronavirus vaccination is the best way to protect him from this dangerous illness.

 The Coronavirus vaccine isn't a 'CORE' puppy vaccine (the vaccinations that the AAHA recommends all puppies should have), but it is an important one nonetheless.